 Historical Side Note: Che and Cienfuegos are both Cuban revolutionaries who helped Fidel Castro overthrow the Cuban dictator, Fulgencio Batista, in 1959.

 Once in power, Fidel Castro led the country into communism, with the support of the Soviet Union.
 These communist ways hindered US-Cuban relations, which led to a block of US imports into Cuba in the 1960s.
 Due to this blockade, the Cuban people had to resort to a rationing of goods, especially when the Soviet Union fell apart in the 1990s, and the Cuban people lost those imports as well.
 After the Soviet Union fell, the Cuban people went into extreme rationing, and the country lost nearly 1/3 of their body weight.
 Since that time, Fidel Castro was replaced by his brother Raul, who has improved the government to adopt less communist ways.
 These steps towards democracy have also improved US relations, and helped to loosen travel restrictions for Americans.
 Now, in April of 2018, Castro will step down as president, so it is uncertain what the future of the Cuba will hold.

+Side note: Even with the downsides to communism, people still idolize Che Guevara and Castro.
 You’ll find their faces and names plastered all around Cuba: in books, in paintings, and even on many souvenirs.
 Their revolutionary spirit was really a source of inspiration for many oppressed nations, and their actions, especially those of Che, led to the chain reaction of revolutionary coups across Latin America.

 Anyway, when I arrived at my casa in Havana, I was greeted by the owner, Abdel.
 Local home-stays in Cuba are called Casa Particulares, and can now easily be booked on Airbnb.